shapeshiftONE/redditAMA/README.md

 # Final Results

-- Final CSV file will be attached once NFT winners are picked and a complete sweep of the thread is conducted for POAPs.
+- Distribution and TXID has been uploaded `distributionR1.csv`
+- In two weeks another attempt will be made to contact the receptients that have not yet claimed their rewards.